 People interested in pursuing computer information systems careers can also consider the following careers that require comparable IT and business skills:

-Systems analyst – These professionals have similar job duties to solutions architects but aren’t required to have experience with multiple software or communication systems like CRM or POS.
-They’re not responsible for keeping any relationship with clients either.
+Systems analyst – These professionals have similar job duties to solutions architects but may not be required to have experience with multiple software or communication systems like CRM or POS.
+They may not be responsible for maintaining relationships with clients either.